rainydio/wallet23/README.md

 ## Use cases

-Although all three have equal permissions, they are expected to have distinct roles:
+All three keys have equal permissions, but they are expected to have distinct roles:

 - Main key is the one sending requests made by person owning the wallet.
 - Confirmation key is sending confirmations to requests made by main key.
 The only request that it may send is cancellation request.